Structure Learning for Directed Trees: Bounding the Identifiability Gap

 \section{Bounding the Identifiability Gap}

-We have seen that the identifiability gap, that is, the smallest score difference between the causal tree $\cG$ and any alternative graph $\tilde \cG \in \cT_p\setminus \{\cG\}$, plays an important role when identifying causal trees from data.
-It provides information about whether the causal graph is identifiable by means of the corresponding score function, and it affects how quickly the estimation error needs to vanish in order to guarantee consistency, see \Cref{thm:ConsistencyVanishing}.
-E.g., for the entropy score, the identifiability gap is given by
+We have seen in Section~\ref{sec:Consistency} that the identifiability gap, that is, the smallest score difference between the causal tree $\cG$ and any alternative graph $\tilde \cG \in \cT_p\setminus \{\cG\}$, plays an important role when identifying causal trees from observational data.
+It provides information about whether the causal graph is identifiable through the corresponding score function, for example, if we can establish that the smallest Gaussian score gap is strictly positive, i.e.,